 Best for Stain Removal

-To clean your burned pot with baking soda:
+Here is how to clean your burned pan and pot with baking soda paste:

-Best Cleaning Method for Burnt Aluminum Pans And Burnt Stainless Steel Pot
+Best to clean Burnt Aluminum And Burnt Stainless Steel pan

 If plain water alone didn't do the trick, try boiling a mixture of equal parts water and vinegar for five to ten minutes before scrubbing.
-You can use either white vinegar or lemon juice.
-The acidity in either ingredient helps lift stubborn grime and eliminate unsightly stains on your cookware.
+You can use either white vinegar, and the acidity in either ingredient helps lift stubborn grime and eliminate unsightly stains on your cookware.

 Best for Fast Clean-Up